Pricing Strategy

 Conclusions

-KVC and KVI are essential for creating a winning pricing strategy since they are core products for which retailers set prices.
+Understanding KVC and KVI meaning is essential for creating a winning pricing strategy since they are core products for which retailers set prices.
 In the modern digital retail environment, where competitors employ data collection and price optimization software, while customers use online resources both to shop and gather information about products, businesses need to embrace every opportunity provided by technology to make sure their offers are as flexible and personalized as possible when forming the KVC and KVI lists.

 FAQ

-What is a KVI in retail?
+What is KVI in retail?

 Key value item (KVI) in retail represents a product with high volume and low margin.
 To put it simply, KVIs are the most frequently purchased products.